smithery-ai/smithery-cookbook/servers/typescript/migrate_stdio_to_http/server_with_custom_container/README.md

 # TypeScript MCP Server with Custom Container

-A simple TypeScript MCP server built using the official [MCP TypeScript SDK](https://github.com/modelcontextprotocol/typescript-sdk) and custom Docker container.
+A simple TypeScript MCP server built using the official [MCP TypeScript SDK](https://github.com/modelcontextprotocol/typescript-sdk), Express, and custom Docker container.
 This example demonstrates how you can host HTTP servers on Smithery using custom containers, with STDIO support for backwards compatibility.

 ## Features:

 - **CORS**: CORS headers for browser-based MCP clients
-- **Smithery Session Configuration**: handles user's session configuration passed via Smithery
+- **Smithery Session Configuration**: handles user's session configuration passed via Smithery ([learn more](https://smithery.ai/docs/build/session-config))
 - **Request Logging Middleware**: Custom middleware for debugging HTTP requests and responses
 - **Server Transport**: Can run with both STDIO and HTTP transports using `TRANSPORT` env variable